 Each of the five deceased was found to have died fromforce injuries after autopsies.

 In the weeks leading up to Vera Kisliak’s brutal death, court records show she allowed her estranged husband to move back into their home, WLS-TV reported.
 From July, when the couple started contentious divorce proceedings, Andrei Kisliak began increasingly menacing behavior toward his wife, according to court documents.

-A court filing indicates that Vera Kisliak accused her husband of abusing drugs before she sought out of the marriage.
 He smoked marijuana daily, used cocaine, brought prostitutes into the family home, and played music late at night.